 Look at these instructions carefully (especially the instructions on privacy settings) to make sure you have things set up correctly.

 2. That will open a selection of choices.
-Select the type of Padlet you want.
+Choose a format that you would like to use.
 (Note: you can change this later using the More button and Change Format.)

 Padlet options include:

-3. Give your Padlet a relevant Title and Description.
+3. Give your Padlet a relevant Title and Description and if you wish, select an Icon.

-4. If you want, change the Wallpaper (background color).
+4. Configure your Padlet's visual appearance by selecting a Wallpaper (background).
 Padlet allows you to choose from a number of background types, including Solid Color, Gradients, Textures and Patterns, and Pictures.
-You can also upload a picture of your own as the background:
+You can also upload a picture of your own as the background.

 Next, you'll need to modify your Padlet's security settings before you can embed your Padlet in Canvas (see the next item).